 Linköping University (LIU)

 The Quality Assurance System includes focus on policies and strategies for sustaining and developing quality of research and societal impact.
 Quality system is periodically reviewed by the Swedish Higher Education Authority.
 The Innovation Agency of Sweden (Vinnova) evaluates role and impact of national HEIs interaction with society.
 2016 LIU was considered to have “well advanced valorisation strategy with excellent impact”, and was rated top Swedish university in this respect.

 Evaluation of the research quality assesses quantitative measures (Essential Research Indicators and Special Innovation Indicators) and qualitative aspects (peer review analysis of research performance).
 Examples of assessment aspects are the number of incubation projects for launching spin-off and start-up companies; level of alignment of the research to the institutional mission; focus of the research in a sustained way.

 Multiple support mechanisms for assurance of research quality are in place.
 They focus on ensuring research is carried out to exacting standards, and that appropriate knowledge management measures are in place to ensure continuity and retention of key IP, during and beyond the lifetime of funded programmes.
 Amongst specific measures is the regular review of progress against both scientific and (where relevant) commercial milestones by a Research Centre-specific executive committee.

-Tampere University of Technology (TUT)
+Tampere University (TUT)

 The Quality Assurance System focuses on policies and procedures for maintaining and developing quality of research and societal impact.
 Every six years, an external evaluation of the research Quality Assurance System is run by the Finnish Education Evaluation Centre.
 An international Research Assessment Exercise every six years ensures quality assurance of research meets international standards.